-The Survey compared the base salary, target bonus, target total cash, long-term incentives, and total direct compensation of each of the Company's nine executive officers to the amounts given for the most comparable position in the Peer Group based on the 2010 Radford High Technology Total Direct Compensation Survey.
-The Survey placed a compensation premium of 15% on the Company's Vice President, Corporate Administration, and a compensation discount of 20% on the Company's Senior Vice President, Operations, to reflect the additional responsibilities of the Vice President, Corporate Administration, and the reduction of responsibilities of the Senior Vice President, Operations.
+The 2010 Survey compared the base salary, target bonus, target total cash, long-term incentives, and total direct compensation of each of the Company's eight executive officers in 2010 to the amounts given for the most comparable position in the Peer Group based on the 2010 Radford High Technology Total Direct Compensation Survey.
+The 2010 Survey placed a compensation premium of 15% on the Company's Vice President, Corporate Administration, and a compensation discount of 20% on the Company's Senior Vice President, Operations, to reflect the additional responsibilities of the Vice President, Corporate Administration, and the reduction of responsibilities of the Senior Vice President, Operations.

-In the Survey, base salary is the annual salary that each of the Company's executive officers receives from the Company, and target bonus is the annual bonus that each of the Company's executive officers receives from the Company.
+In the 2010 Survey, base salary is the annual salary that each of the Company's executive officers receives from the Company, and target bonus is the annual bonus that each of the Company's executive officers receives from the Company.
 The target total cash is defined as the sum of base salary plus target bonus.
-Long-term incentives is defined as the sum of the Black-Scholes value of stock option grants and the value of restricted stock unit grants.
-Dr. Lu's grant of 600,000 shares of restricted stock, which is part of his employment agreement with the Company, was not included in the Survey's comparison of the long-term incentives provided by the Company with those of the Peer Group.
+Long-term incentives is defined as the sum of the Black-Scholes-Merton value of stock option grants and the value of restricted stock unit grants.
+Dr. Lu's grant of 600,000 shares of restricted stock, which is part of his employment agreement with the Company and subject to certain performance criteria, was not included in the 2010 Survey's comparison of the long-term incentives provided by the Company with those of the Peer Group.
 Total direct compensation is defined as the sum of target total cash plus long-term incentives.

-The Survey showed that:
+The 2010 Survey showed that:

-- base salary for the Company's executive officers was consistently below the 25th percentile of the Peer Group; - target bonus for the Company's executive officers was consistently above the 75th percentile of the Peer Group; - target total cash for the Company's executive officers was consistently at the 50th percentile of the Peer Group; - long-term incentive value for the Company's executive officers was consistently at the 75th percentile of the Peer Group; - total direct compensation for the Company's executive officers was consistently at the 50th percentile of the Peer Group.
+- base salary for the Company's executive officers was consistently below the 25 th percentile of the Peer Group; - target bonus for the Company's executive officers was consistently above the 75 th percentile of the Peer Group; - target total cash for the Company's executive officers was consistently at the 50 h percentile of the Peer Group; - long-term incentive value for the Company's executive officers was consistently at the 75 th percentile of the Peer Group; and - total direct compensation for the Company's executive officers was consistently at the 50 th percentile of the Peer Group.

-The Survey also analyzed the companies in the Peer Group for the number of employees, revenues, net income, stock price, total common shares outstanding and market capitalization.
-The Survey showed that among the companies in the Peer Group, the Company ranked:
+The 2010 Survey also analyzed the companies in the Peer Group for the number of employees, revenues, net income, stock price, total common shares outstanding and market capitalization.
+The 2010 Survey showed that among the companies in the Peer Group, the Company ranked:

-- in the seventy-eighth percentile for the number of employees; - in the forty-first percentile for 2010 fiscal revenue; - in the sixty-first percentile for 2010 fiscal net income; - in the forty-second percentile for the revenue of trailing twelve months; - in the sixty-first percentile for the net income of trailing twelve months; - in the seventy-ninth percentile for the stock price; - in the twelfth percentile for the total Common Stock outstanding; and - in the forty-first percentile for company market caps.
+- in the seventy-eighth percentile for the number of employees; - in the forty-first percentile for annual revenue; - in the sixty-first percentile for annual net income; - in the forty-second percentile for the trailing twelve months revenue; - in the sixty-first percentile for the trailing twelve months net income; - in the seventy-ninth percentile for the stock price; - in the twelfth percentile for the total common stock outstanding; and - in the forty-first percentile for company market capitalization.

-The Survey concluded that the Company's executive compensation was approximately in-line with the Company's executive compensation philosophy as described above.
+The 2010 Survey concluded that the Company's executive compensation was approximately in-line with the Company's executive compensation philosophy as described above.